-61 Alexandra Stevenson & Vinod; Matthew M. Taylor, The Odebrecht Settlement and the Costs of Corruption, Council on Foreign Relations Blog, Dec.
+62 Alexandra Stevenson & Vinod; Matthew M. Taylor, The Odebrecht Settlement and the Costs of Corruption, COUNCIL ON FOREIGN RELATIONS BLOG, Dec.
 27, 2016.

-62 For a broad and detailed account of CS-led bribery by different generations of the Odebrecht family, see MALU GASPAR, A ORGANIZAÇÃO: A ODEBRECHT E O ESQUEMA DE CORRUPÇÃO QUE CHOCOU O MUNDO (2020).
+63 For a broad and detailed account of CS-led bribery by different generations of the Odebrecht family, see MALU GASPAR, A ORGANIZAÇÃO: A ODEBRECHT E O ESQUEMA DE CORRUPÇÃO QUE CHOCOU O MUNDO (2020).

-63 Taís Hirata & Ivo Ribeiro, Novonor, Marcelo Odebrecht close deal, VALOR INTERNATIONAL, Nov.
+64 Taís Hirata & Ivo Ribeiro, Novonor, Marcelo Odebrecht close deal, VALOR INTERNATIONAL, Nov.
 7, 2022.

-64 KEVIN E. DAVIS, BETWEEN IMPUNITY AND IMPERIALISM: THE REGULATION OF TRANSNATIONAL BRIBERY 132-139 (2019); OECD, THE LIABILITY OF LEGAL PERSONS FOR FOREIGN BRIBERY: A STOCKTAKING REPORT (2016).
+65 KEVIN E. DAVIS, BETWEEN IMPUNITY AND IMPERIALISM: THE REGULATION OF TRANSNATIONAL BRIBERY 132-139 (2019); OECD, THE LIABILITY OF LEGAL PERSONS FOR FOREIGN BRIBERY: A STOCKTAKING REPORT (2016).

-Business Transactions (the "OECD Convention"), which mandates the imposition of organizational liability for bribery of foreign public officials.65 The adoption of the OECD Convention spurred a wave of legal reforms in countries that had no history of imposing organizational liability.66
+U.S. enforcement agencies but much of the impetus for its adoption in other countries was provided by the OECD Convention on Combatting Bribery of Foreign Public Officials in International Business Transactions (the "OECD Convention"), which mandates the imposition of organizational liability for bribery of foreign public officials.
+66 The adoption of the OECD Convention spurred a wave of legal reforms in countries that had no history of imposing organizational liability.
+67

 The dominant international model has been adopted in many countries where CS companies prevail and CS-led bribery is particularly common.
-Notably, each of the six largest economies in Latin America (Argentina, Brazil, Chile, Colombia, Mexico, and Peru) has enacted anticorruption laws since 2009, all of which either provided that the adoption of an effective corporate compliance program authorized the elimination or mitigation of liability.67 Latin American jurisdictions have also gone beyond U.S. practice in not only encouraging the adoption of compliance programs as a shield from liability, but also mandating the adoption of compliance programs for companies entering into large contracts with the state (in Argentina and Brazil) or for the exercise of certain business activities (in Colombia).68 Other jurisdictions where controlling shareholders dominate, such as France and Portugal, have likewise come to mandate the adoption of compliance programs for larger companies.69
+Notably, each of the six largest economies in Latin America (Argentina, Brazil, Chile, Colombia, Mexico, and Peru) has enacted anticorruption laws since 2009, all of which provide that the adoption of an effective corporate compliance program mitigates or eliminates liability.
+Some jurisdictions have also gone beyond U.S. practice in not only encouraging the adoption of compliance programs as a shield from liability, but also mandating the adoption of compliance programs for companies that enter into large contracts with the state (in Argentina and Brazil), engage in certain business activities (in Colombia) or exceed certain size thresholds (France and Portugal).